irahamm/brainmap9000/README.md

-'one figure to rule them all'
+"one figure to rule them all"

 Welcome to 'brainmap9000'!